paulsedille/NeurIPS-Broader-Impact-Statements/main-dataset/notes-on-data.md

 Unfortunately, the PDF to XML conversion process is prone to coding errors that make the resulting xml files impossible to reliably parse for every paper’s impact statement and related variables.
 In order to minimise errors, the code was altered multiple times to attempt to accurately scrape as many impact statements as possible (accounting for as many of the ways in which impact statements are coded in the xml files as possible, or for the fact some of them were spread across more than one page, included images and/or tables, etc.).
 Each new iteration of the code was compared with the original one so as to identify and correct any remaining errors.
 This process was repeated until the new code outputs did not help locate any new errors in the main database.

-Paper subject data was pulled in from a dataset provided by NeurIPS linking paper titles to their primary and secondary subject areas and “clustering preference.”
+Paper subject data was pulled in from a [dataset](https://docs.google.com/spreadsheets/d/10HHHgXGAwsoeF6XxX0ZTJUAvixMO2NedcHrPnFm6JfQ/edit?usp=sharing) provided by NeurIPS, linking paper titles to their primary and secondary subject areas and “clustering preference” as selected by authors.
 Authors and affiliations were extracted from [this dataset](https://github.com/nd7141/icml2020/blob/master/neurips_2020_accepted.txt) containing paper titles, authors, and affiliations and matched to papers based first on title, then on authors.
 Due to title discrepancies, some papers had to be manually matched.
 Authors for which no affiliation was listed were manually looked up.
 Affiliation type utilized [this dataset](https://docs.google.com/spreadsheets/d/1CT3hCvbKxyJeS1FdrZtlK5MTuvWsfXR_/edit#gid=255761468).
 Not all affiliations were present; anything containing “University” was automatically categorized as “Academic.”
 Approximately 600 other affiliations present in the papers were not listed in the dataset; these were manually categorized.
 Country-level affiliation location used [this dataset](https://github.com/nd7141/icml2020/blob/master/university2.csv).
 Again, not every affiliation was included, so manual lookups filled in the gaps.
 For affiliations with multinational corporations for which no narrower location was given (e.g. Google), the location of their headquarters was used.

 ## paper title (separate scrape)
 Paper title scraped from the NeurIPS 2020 proceedings website [main page](https://proceedings.neurips.cc/paper/2020).
+This variable may have been manually corrected.

 ## paper authors (separate scrape)
-Paper title scraped from the NeurIPS 2020 proceedings website [main page](https://proceedings.neurips.cc/paper/2020).
+Paper authors scraped from the NeurIPS 2020 proceedings website [main page](https://proceedings.neurips.cc/paper/2020).
+This variable may have been manually corrected.

 ## title
 Paper title scraped from the PDF papers after XML conversion.
+This variable may have been manually corrected.

 ## paper identifier
 Paper identifier scraped from the PDF papers’ url on the NeurIPS 2020 proceedings website, based off of this repeated pattern in every paper’s URL: "[IDENTIFIER]-Paper.pdfx.xml"